redseacomputing/redseacomputing.github.io/_posts/2021-04-01-Refactoring2-3-data-class.markdown

 You can fork it [here](https://github.com/redseacomputing/Refactoring_DataClass) from Github.

+>Hint: Pay attention to possible refactoring steps in your test suite

 This is step three of the second part of the Refactoring kickstart beginner series.
 Here is [step 4](https://redseacomputing.github.io/2021/Refactoring2-4-divergent-change).